LINQPad FAQ

 I'm using LINQPad in a presentation.
 Can I make the query text bigger?
 And can I use my cordless presenter?

-To use a cordless presenter, start LINQPad with the -presenter switch.
+To use a cordless presenter, go to Edit | Preferences and in the 'Advanced' tab, enable presentation mode.
 You can then use the Logitech Cordless Presenter to:

 You can make a query display a PowerPoint slide by entering the following statement into the query: